 Field-hunting tip

-Look in oxidized tungsten deposits country — that is the host setting where hydrotungstite typically forms.
+Look in oxidized tungsten deposits country, the host setting where hydrotungstite typically forms.
 If you start seeing tungstite, scheelite, quartz in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.